Manecas1221212/romance/chapter_08.md

 ---

 At home, Andrew moved like a ghost.
 Present but untouchable.
 He'd stopped asking about her day.
 Stopped offering to make dinner.
-He'd wake before her, leave for the studio, return after she was asleep—or pretending to be.
+He'd wake before her, retreat to the studio, return after she was asleep—or pretending to be.

 "How's the new series going?" she asked one morning, trying.

 "Fine."

-"Are you showing at Marcus's gallery again?"
+"Are you showing at Manuel's gallery again?"

 "Haven't decided."

 She wanted to reach for him.
 To say *I'm sorry I doubted you.
 I'm sorry I turned your grief into something ugly.* But the words stuck.
 And Andrew didn't make space for them.

 Sophie came downstairs with headphones in, a wall of sound between her and everything.
-Jake ate cereal with his nose in an iPad.
+Jake ate cereal with his nose in an tablet.
 The four of them occupied one space but felt like separate islands.

 ---